jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 {{< figure src="FounationPose_Fig2.jpg" title="FoundationPose method overview (Source: https://nvlabs.github.io/FoundationPose/)" >}}

 # LangSAM Overview

+LangSAM gives us segmentations for FoundationPose mask tracking initialization.
+We also want segmentation masks for everything.

 LangSAM is not a new method or architecture, but actually just code which combines the [Segment Anything](https://ai.meta.com/sam2/) (SAM) model from Meta with the [Grounding DINO](https://arxiv.org/abs/2303.05499) open-world object detector.
 Here, an understanding of what is really going on is helpful for effectively using and modifying LangSAM.